 Is it time for something new?
 One of the best ways to make a quick impact on the exterior or interior of your structure is by using paint.
-Now you need to locate a painter to do the work.
+Now you need to locate and hire a painter to do the work.
 Although more than $31 billion in revenue is produced by painting businesses, there are a few things you need to know before you get started.
-Here are 8 practical questions to ask a painter prior to hiring them:
+Here’s a checklist of 8 practical questions to ask a painter prior to hiring them:

 While many painting companies use subcontractors, it’s always best to hire a firm with employees.
 Using subcontractors will reduce their fees, but they may not always have the most accurate information, including whether or not they have liability insurance for painters.

 When hiring for a big job, you want someone who has been in business for a while.
 They will be able to properly assess the project, providing insight on what needs to be done and how long it will take.

 Most painters receive only a few days of training while on-the job.
 A good company provides training for their employees.
 This maintains professionalism, cuts down on mistakes, keeps them on a schedule for completion, and reduces the possibility of accidents.

 A good assessment of whether or not the painter is a good fit is based on the number of projects they have done in the past.
 If it is a very small company, or someone just starting out, you should not expect a large number of projects.
 If the company is large, and claims to have done major projects, their work should speak for itself.